Comments (Notules)

 "The foam casts its white muslin over a rock".

-And in this robust and neglected book, F. Gregh has placed the entire depth of his intelligence and all his surest sensibility, all his heart and all his charming spirit.
+And in this robust but neglected book, F. Gregh has employed all his profound intelligence, his surest sensibility, his goodheartedness and all his delightful wit.

 Marc Antoine.